The House of the Seven Gables: Plot

+In the 18th century, the current resident, the dignified but desperately poor Hepzibah Pyncheon, opens a shop in a side room to support her brother Clifford, who has completed a thirty-year sentence for murder.
+She refuses all assistance from her wealthy but unpleasant cousin, Judge Jaffrey Pyncheon.
+A distant relative, the lively and pretty young Phoebe arrives and quickly becomes invaluable, charming customers and rousing Clifford from depression.
+A delicate romance grows between Phoebe and the mysterious attic lodger Holgrave, who is writing a history of the Pyncheon family.

-Phoebe arranges to visit her country home, but plans to return soon.
+Phoebe arranges to visit her country home but plans to return soon.
 Clifford, depressed by his isolation from humanity and his lost youth spent in prison, stands at a large arched window above the stairs and has a sudden urge to jump.
 The departure of Phoebe, the focus of his attention, leaves him bed-ridden.

 Judge Pyncheon arrives at the house hoping to find information about land in Maine, rumored to belong to the family.
 He threatens Clifford with an insanity hearing unless he reveals details about the land or the location of the missing deed.
 Clifford is unable to comply.
 Before Clifford can be brought before the Judge (which would destroy Clifford's fragile psyche), the Judge mysteriously dies while sitting in Colonel Pyncheon's chair.
 Hepzibah and Clifford flee by train.
 The next day, Phoebe returns and finds that Holgrave has discovered the Judge's body.
 The townsfolk begin to gossip about Hepzibah and Clifford's sudden disappearance.
 Phoebe is relieved when Hepzibah and Clifford return, having recovered their wits.